-The College may use an informal selection process to obtain services if the estimated fee or contract price is less than the Minimum Threshold for Personal Services Contracts as this threshold is defined in CCR.301-Primary Thresholds.
+The College may use an informal selection process to obtain services if the estimated fee or Contract Price is less than the Minimum Threshold for Personal Services Contracts, and the College shall use an informal selection process to obtain services if the estimated fee or Contract Price is more than the Minimum Threshold but less than the Intermediate Threshold for Personal Services Contracts as this threshold is defined in Section 300-Supplementary Provision, unless otherwise exempted.

 - (1) The informal selection process shall solicit Offers from at least three qualified contractors offering the required services.
 Prospective contractors may be drawn from the ORPIN System and/or from the certified list of the Advocate for Minority, Women and Emerging Small Business or its list of Contractors.
 The College may place the solicitation on the ORPIN System and/or use the system-generated potential Offer list to meet the three (3) responses/proposals requirement for informal solicitations. - (2) The informal selection process shall be competitive.
-The selection and ranking may be based on criteria including, but not limited to, each Offeror's: - (a) Particular capability to perform the services required; - (b) Experienced staff available to perform the services required, including each Offeror's recent, current, and projected workloads; - (c) Performance history; - (d) Approach and philosophy used in providing services; - (e) Fees or costs; - (f) Geographic proximity to the project or the area where the services are to be performed; and - (g) Work volume previously awarded by the College, with the object of effecting an equitable distribution of contracts among qualified Contractors, provided such distribution does not violate the policy of selecting the most highly-qualified Contractor to perform the services at a fair and reasonable price. - (3) All proposals received shall be reviewed and documented and the most qualified Contractor(s) selected.
+The selection and ranking may be based on criteria including, but not limited to, each Offeror's: - (a) Particular capability to perform the services required; - (b) Experienced staff available to perform the services required, including each Offeror's recent, current, and projected workloads; - (c) Performance history - (d) Approach and philosophy used in providing services; - (e) Fees or costs; - (f) Geographic proximity to the project or the area where the services are to be performed; and - (g) Work volume previously awarded by the College, with the object of effecting an equitable distribution of contracts among qualified Contractors, provided such distribution does not violate the policy of selecting the most highly-qualified Contractor to perform the services at a fair and reasonable price. - (3) All proposals received shall be reviewed and documented and the most qualified Contractor(s) selected. - (4) If the scope of the services is revised to the extent that the estimated cost of the services is considered to be equal to or more than the Minimum Threshold as this threshold is defined in Section 300-Supplementary Provisions, and the services are still required, the College shall either (a) terminate the contract and issue a new solicitation using the formal selection procedures or procedures allowed by subsequent rules set forth in this Section, unless waived under the provisions of Section CCR.250 (I)(2), or (b) seek approval by the College's Local Contract Review Board for contract amendment.

-- (4) If the scope of the services is revised to the extent that the estimated cost of the services is considered to be equal to or more than the Minimum Threshold as this threshold is defined in CCR.301-Primary Thresholds, and the services are still required, the College shall either (a) terminate the contract and issue a new solicitation using the formal selection procedures or procedures allowed by subsequent rules set forth in this Section, unless waived under the provisions of Section CCR.250(I)(2), or (b) seek approval by the College's Local Contract Review Board for contract amendment. - D. Selection by Negotiation - (1) The College may procure Personal Services with Contractors directly through negotiation if the contract price is less than the Minimum Threshold as this threshold is defined in CCR.301-Primary Thresholds. - (2) If the scope of the services is revised to the extent that the estimated cost of the services is equal to or more than the Minimum Threshold as this threshold is defined in CCR.301, the College shall solicit for a new Contractor(s) using applicable selection procedures under these rules.
+D. Selection by Negotiation

+- (1) The College may procure Personal Services with Contractors directly through negotiation if the Contract Price is less than the Minimum Threshold as this threshold is defined in Section 300-Supplementary Provisions. - (2) If the scope of the services is revised to the extent that the estimated cost of the services is equal to or more than the Minimum Threshold as this threshold is defined in Section 300-Supplementary Provisions, the College shall solicit for a new Contractor(s) using applicable selection procedures under these rules.